 Start with a resume header.
 Name, phone number, email address.
 No snail mail or photo.

-After the header, add a call center resume objective, then work experience, then education.
+After the header, add a call center resume objective, then work experience, then education and finally skills.

-Add resume extras like skills, additional activities, and hobbies to make the hiring manager sit up.
+Add resume extras like additional activities, and hobbies to make the hiring manager sit up.

 Expert Hint: Use a resume PDF unless the job description says not to.
 They’re best because 1) Machines can read them and 2) Their formatting stays locked.